googleprojectzero/functionsimsearch/README.md

 same codebase with many different compilers and compiler settings.
 In an ideal world, we would have something like Compiler Explorer; in the meantime, people will have to build things themselves.

-The git repository contains builds of unrar.5.5.3 using GCC 4.8 and VS2015 to get started in the ./testdata directory.

 ### Generating input data